PedroGaya/hellblazers/modified/content/player-rules/crew-details.md

 Ranging from -3 to +3, with escalating benefits and consequences.
 At -3, you're at **war** and enter a **crisis**.
 At +3, they'll help you out in this war.

-## Heat

-Regardless of crew type, you're a target for authorities and other crews.
-Heat represents how hard your enemies are gunning for you at this moment.
-Once you gain enough heat, you gain a level of **fame** (For better or worse).

 ## Entanglements Table

 Some consequences are only felt later.
 They are registered in your crews **d20 entanglements table**, representing all manner of things that can happen to you during downtime.
 Managed in secret by the GM.